-This 1/2″ torque wrench from GearWrench is reasonably priced and can torque bolts from 30 to 250 lb-ft.
+This 1/2-inch torque wrench from GearWrench is reasonably priced and can torque bolts from 30 to 250 ft-lbs.

-GearWrench says it’s accurate to within 3% of the preset torque setting.
-The presets are not painted in a constrasting color, though, so they may be hard to read in low light settings.
+GearWrench says it’s accurate to within 3 percent of the preset torque setting.
+The presets are not painted in a contrasting color, though, so they may be hard to read in low light settings.

 With a high-quality construction and an approachable price, this click-style torque wrench is a good mid-level option.
 It’s manufactured in China and only works in a clockwise direction.